Oscillatory integrals and weighted gradient flows: Background and theorem statements.

 A canonical example of where oscillatory integrals $(1.1)$ show up is in the analysis of Fourier transforms of surface measures.
 If $S$ is a surface in $\R^{n+1}$ that is given by the graph of a real analytic $f(x_1,...,x_n)$ on a bounded neighborhood $U$ of the origin and $\phi(x)$ is a real-valued $C^1$ function supported in $U$, then the Fourier transform of the Euclidean surface measure on $S$ localized through $\phi(x)$, which we denote by $\mu$, is given by

 We always assume the surface has been translated and rotated so that like before, $f(0) = 0$ and $\nabla f(0) = 0$.
 This time the goal is to find estimates of the form $|\hat{\mu}(\lambda) | \leq h(|\lambda|)$ for appropriate decreasing $h$.
 Since Fourier transforms of surface measures appear in a range of subjects including restriction problems, maximal averages, lattice point discrepancy, and more, estimates of this form can help lead to developments in those subjects.
+We refer to Chapter 8 of [S] for an introduction to the connections between surface measure Fourier transforms and restriction problems, and we refer to [G5] for background material on the connections between maximal averages, lattice point discrepancy, and surface measure Fourier transforms.
+The paper [G5] also describes various results on surface measure Fourier transforms.

 Since the phase function in $(1.2)$ is a linear perturbation of that of $(1.1)$, one approach to proving such bounds on $|\hat{\mu}(\lambda) |$ is to provide bounds on $|I(\lambda)|$ that are uniform under linear perturbations of the phase.
 In this paper we will describe one method of doing that.